homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 Sometimes when switching to a game room when the host isnt logged on yet and then trying to load it again later leads to all sorts of bugs of it not loading

+If the host is not online, codrawing strokes will not save!
+Most importantly if you are non the same SCENE as the host it will not save

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------